-- a) Accessible parking and loading spaces shall be located in close proximity to principal building entrances. - b) A curb ramp should be provided to the principal building entrances from accessible parking spaces and pedestrian walkways. - c) Pedestrian routes and walkways should be designed with depressed curbs at pedestrian crossings throughout the site. - d) Texture changes are encouraged to identify a change in slope and a pedestrian crossing.
+- Accessible parking and loading spaces shall be located in close proximity to principal building entrances. - A curb ramp should be provided to the principal building entrances from accessible parking spaces and pedestrian walkways. - Pedestrian routes and walkways should be designed with depressed curbs at pedestrian crossings throughout the site. - d) Texture changes are encouraged to identify a change in slope and a pedestrian crossing.

-3.6 REFUSE & UTILITIES
+3.6 REFUSE

-- a) Refuse areas shall be enclosed and screened from view by solid opaque fencing or landscaping up to the height of the objects being concealed (Figure 5). - Refuse areas should be located beside or behind buildings to minimize their visual impact from the street. - c) Notwithstanding 3.6(b) when a refuse area is located to be visible from a street, the enclosure shall improve the overall aesthetic of the streetscape.
-The enclosure shall use high quality materials incorporating design elements of the principal building (Figure 5). - The location of refuse areas shall not generate negative impacts on nearby residences and adjacent properties. - e) Mechanical and utility equipment should be located out of view from the street or screened from view.
+a) Refuse areas shall be enclosed and screened from view by solid opaque fencing or landscaping up to the height of the objects being concealed (Figure 5).

+- b) Refuse areas should be located beside or behind buildings to minimize their visual impact from the street. - c) Notwithstanding 3.6(b) when a refuse area is located to be visible from a street, the enclosure shall improve the overall aesthetic of the streetscape.
+The enclosure shall use high quality materials incorporating design elements of the principal building (Figure 5). - d) The location of refuse areas shall not generate negative impacts on nearby residences and adjacent properties.